Mika'el Abiy: Legends and myths

-In Megesta, there is a strong story about the Queen of Sheba who was transformed in a snake; the track of the snake is represented by a line of trees up to now.
-In the northern part of Harena, called Argak'a, there is a large rock of more than 50 m2 - the story goes that a certain Ilias transported it up to there.
+In the northern part of Harena, called Argak'a, there is a large rock of more than 50 m2 - a legend says that a certain Ilias transported it up to there.

-History

-The history of the tabia is strongly confounded with the history of Tembien.

 Roads and communication

 The main road Mekelle – Hagere Selam – Abiy Addi runs at the north and west of the tabia.
-Inhabitants mostly move on foot to Hagere Selam from where they can travel further.
-A rural access road links Hagere Selam to the main villages of Mika’el Abiy.

 Schools

-Almost all children of the tabia are schooled, though in some schools there is lack of classrooms, directly related to the large intake in primary schools over the last decades.
-Schools in the tabia include Selam Seret school.
+Almost all children of the tabia attend school and in some schools there is lack of classrooms, due to the large intake in primary schools.

-Tourism

-Its mountainous nature and proximity to Mekelle makes the tabia fit for tourism.